DevNLKoen/EndlessHostRoles/README.md

 - Provocateur: No longer suicides after selecting a target
 - Pursuer: Target doesn't die when trying to use their kill button, they'll just have their kill cooldown reset

-### To see the full list of unique roles and their descriptions, visit our website: [EHR](https://sites.google.com/view/ehr-au)
+### To see the full list of unique roles and their descriptions, visit our website: [TOZ](https://sites.google.com/view/TOZ-au)

 ## Note:

-- You can use parts of the code in here, but if you do, you'll have to credit me (Gurge44) or the mod by mentioning its name (EHR) and providing a link to this GitHub page.
+- You can use parts of the code in here, but if you do, you'll have to credit me (Gurge44) or the mod by mentioning its name (TOZ) and providing a link to this GitHub page.
 (Or leaving the in-game credits as they are is also fine!)
 - To play the mod, use the given dll in the release section.

 <br>